PhoneTP99/Zomato-Data-Analysis/README.md

 ## 📈 Business Questions Answered

--What cuisines perform best in Bangalore?
+- What cuisines perform best in Bangalore?
--Which locations have the highest rating density?
+- Which locations have the highest rating density?
--How do pricing categories affect ratings?
+- How do pricing categories affect ratings?
--What factors correlate with restaurant success?
+- What factors correlate with restaurant success?

 ------------------------------------------------------------------------